Google Admin Console Settings: Best Practices for Education

 Video Input

-Safe Browsing
+Safe Browsing Protection Level

 Apps & Extensions

-By default, users can download any type of Chrome web app or extension they want.
+By default, users can download any Chrome web app or extension they want.
 This setting allows you to block students and teachers from installing certain types of apps.
 Your admin can also choose which apps and extensions are force-installed.
-We recommend having the admin pick which specific apps and extensions they would like students and teachers to have access to, and block the rest.
+We recommend having the admin pick which specific apps and extensions they would like students and teachers to have access to and block the rest.
 For example, if a teacher wants to block students from using the preset calculator app during a test, an admin can do that here.
 Make sure to have your admin check the reviews on the extension before adding it because some extension makers will spam the user.

 Block all other apps and extensions setting in the Google Admin Console